giancosta86/giancosta86.github.io/_posts/2016-01-03-wildfly-clustering.md

 * [WildFly](http://wildfly.org/) 9, the latest stable version of the robust and advanced WildFly Java EE server - and the project has been tested with the upcoming WildFly 10 as well

-* The beautiful [Scala](http://scala-lang.org/) language, which proved to be effective and a pleasure to use in the [Java EE](http://docs.oracle.com/javaee/) domain as well
+* The beautiful [Scala](http://scala-lang.org/) language, which proved effective and a pleasure to use in the [Java EE](http://docs.oracle.com/javaee/) domain as well

 * [Java JDK](http://www.oracle.com/technetwork/java/javase/overview/index.html) 8, providing a rich ecosystem for a variety of languages and frameworks

-* The concise and efficient [Nginx](http://nginx.org/) server for load balancing
+* The concise and efficient [nginx](http://nginx.org/) server for load balancing

 * [JavaFX](http://www.oracle.com/technetwork/java/javase/overview/javafx-overview-2158620.html) - wrapped by the outstanding [ScalaFX](http://www.scalafx.org/) library - to create a rich client running in a Java SE virtual machine